MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 Cursor is a game-changer, but it's not a wonder-drug.
 It has limitations which some people and organizations will find hard to overcome, especially for data science (e.g. it's not a notebook).
 Cursor requires a different way of working and a different mindset which of itself will pose challenges.
 Despite the videos and social media commentary, inexperienced people will run into problems very quickly in real-world projects.
 Code generation has been significantly oversold, but code completion has not.
 This is very much a tool for middle and upper skilled people.

 In it's current iteration, it's an early adopter tool.
 It requires thoughtful and careful roll-out.
 In my view, some roll-outs will fail due to poor expectation management and roll-out support.
+Rolling out Cursor to a data science team is going to be a very bumpy ride.

 ## Getting started with Cursor